coveooss/exponential-backoff/README.md

 - `maxDelay?: number`

-  The maximum delay between two consecutive attempts.
+  The maximum delay, in milliseconds, between two consecutive attempts.

   Default value is `Infinity`.